notrabs/RRCG/README.md

 ### The Circuit Descriptor

 The Circuit Descriptor is your entry point.
 Your chips start building from the `CircuitGraph()` method, but beyond that you can organize your code however you like.
-The only limitation for now is that the compiler only supports translating a single file at a time.

 ```c#
 public class ExampleRoom : CircuitDescriptor